mammykins/rap-companion/CONTRIBUTING.md

 ## Credit

-If you contribute a significant amount to this project we will happily add you to the list of authors, crediting you for your efforts and recognising how you are engaged with fulfilling your [Civil Servie objectives](https://www.gov.uk/government/publications/civil-service-competency-framework).
+If you contribute a significant amount to this project we will happily add you to the list of authors, crediting you for your efforts and recognising how you are engaged with fulfilling your [Civil Service objectives](https://www.gov.uk/government/publications/civil-service-competency-framework).

 ## Other things